aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/save-files/adjust-workbook-compression-level/_index.md

 ## **Adjust Workbook Compression Level**

 Developers can adjust the compression level of the workbook when working with larger workbooks.
 Developers may prioritize smaller file sizes over processing time or vice versa.
-Aspose.Cells for Node.js via C++ provides the [**OoxmlCompressionType**](https://reference.aspose.com/cells/nodejs-cpp/ooxmlcompressiontype) enumeration which you can use to set the compression level of the workbook.
-The [**OoxmlCompressionType**](https://reference.aspose.com/cells/nodejs-cpp/ooxmlcompressiontype) enumeration provides the following members.
+Aspose.Cells for Node.js via C++ provides the **OoxmlCompressionType** enumeration, which you can use to set the compression level of the workbook.
+The **OoxmlCompressionType** enumeration provides the following members.

 - Level1: The fastest but least effective compression.
-- Level2: A little slower, but better, than level 1.
+- Level2: A little slower but better than Level 1.
-- Level3: A little slower, but better, than level 2.
+- Level3: A little slower but better than Level 2.
-- Level4: A little slower, but better, than level 3.
+- Level4: A little slower but better than Level 3.
-- Level5: A little slower than level 4, but with better compression.
+- Level5: A little slower than Level 4 but with better compression.
 - Level6: A good balance of speed and compression efficiency.
 - Level7: Pretty good compression!
-- Level8: Better compression than Level7!
+- Level8: Better compression than Level 7!
 - Level9: The "best" compression, where best means greatest reduction in the size of the input data stream.
 This is also the slowest compression.

-The following code snippet demonstrates the use of [**OoxmlCompressionType**](https://reference.aspose.com/cells/nodejs-cpp/ooxmlcompressiontype) enumeration and compares the conversion time for Level1, Level6, and Level9.
+The following code snippet demonstrates the use of the **OoxmlCompressionType** enumeration, and compares the conversion time for Level 1, Level 6, and Level 9.
 You may also compare the sizes of the generated files.

 ```javascript
 const path = require("path");